DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-System-Edition.md

 This approach allows you to focus on particular pipes or structures within your piping systems.

 Steps:
-1. Select the "Elements" option in the System Edition tab
+1. Select the "Elements" option in the main interface
 2. Choose your selection method:
    - **Pre-select in Civil 3D**: Select elements in the Civil 3D model first
    - **Pick from List**: Choose from a list of available elements